|Banque de France||Caisse des Depots||BNP Paribas||Societe Generale||Credit Agricole||Dexia|

 - La Banque Postale – A postal French bank established on 1 January, 2006.
 It operates as a subsidiary of La Poste.
 As of March 2014, Banque Postale had deposits of over $400.0 billion.

 - Natixis – A French corporate and investment bank created in November 2006.
-The two main shareholders, Groupe Caisse d'Epargne and Banque Populaire, together own more than 70% of Natixis.
+Groupe Caisse d'Epargne and Banque Populaire are the two main shareholders of Natixis.

 - Oddo & Cie – Oddo & Cie is developing its activities in the two complementary fields of investment banking and capital management.
 The Group's ambition is to provide clients with its market expertise.
 Following the acquisition of Banque d’Orsay, Oddo & Cie has entered into exclusive negotiations to acquire Banque Robeco, Groupe Robeco's private banking arm.